Taking Colorado workers’ ID documents would be a crime under this proposal

 Colorado Springs Republican Rep. Ava Flanell noted that its fiscal analysis shows no one has ever been convicted under an existing law for unlawful intimidation of a worker.

-Joseph and Ricks countered that intimidation happens, as does the confiscation of workers’ identification documents — but workers are often too afraid to report these incidents to law enforcement.
+Joseph and Ricks countered that intimidation happens, as does the confiscation of workers’ identification documents, but that workers are often too afraid to report these incidents to law enforcement.

 While federal law prohibits employers from confiscating employees’ identification documents, it only applies to extreme situations, such as human trafficking or forced labor, Joseph said.